 We know that you have an endless number of choices around the world when it comes to selecting a graduate program.
 So, we've gathered a few resources to help you with your decision.
-First, check out Georgia Tech President G.P.
-"Bud" Peterson's annual Institute Address presentation, which was delivered in August 2017.
-It outlines some of the reasons why Tech is a great place to earn a degree.
-Second, here's a brief video highlighting Tech's research contributions.
-Third, we've asked some of our students why they chose to attend Georgia Tech.
+Here's a brief video highlighting Tech's research contributions.
+We've asked some of our students why they chose to attend Georgia Tech.
 Read on to find out what they said.

 Scottie-Beth Fleming, Ph.D.
 Student, Aerospace Engineering